 From bathing to mobility to cataloging changes in condition, CNAs (certified nursing assistants) provide essential services that help people meet their daily needs when they are unable to do so themselves.
-Like other healthcare professionals, CNAs are at a high risk for burnout due to the emotional and physical demands of the work.
+Like other healthcare professionals, CNAs are at a high risk for burnout due to the emotional and physical demands of their work.
 In addition, the workforce shortage, a wider, systemic issue, is a major contributing factor in burnout — one that will need to be addressed collaboratively by government agencies, facilities, professionals and technology.

 Understanding CNA burnout

 Burnout is a state of emotional, physical and mental exhaustion caused by prolonged and excessive stress.
 It occurs when individuals feel overwhelmed, emotionally drained and unable to meet constant demands, and it can lead to decreased motivation, reduced performance and a sense of helplessness.
-Over time, burnout can negatively affect one's health, relationships and well-being.

 Causes of CNA burnout